 independent subsets of contacts.
 So to see this error we must set the flag

-ContactSim.SUBSET_COLLISIONS to false
+ContactSim.SUBSET_COLLISIONS to false.

 Also, this error only occurs when the walls are added last, after the moveable blocks.